EO Green by Ensar Oud

 PollitaPollita 4 years ago

-I've never had a fragrance from Ensar under my nose, but the way they are praised here, they must be very interesting.
-An oud without any animalic sounds exciting.
-That's what often bothers me about ouds.
+I've never had a scent from Ensar under my nose, but with all the praise they're getting here, they must be really interesting.
+An oud without any animalic notes sounds intriguing.
+That's usually what bothers me about ouds.

 SchalkerinSchalkerin 4 years ago